Welcome to my second blog. I’m here to share my experiences as a paracyclist training on the British Cycling Development Programme 2013.

 I have just started training with a bespoke plan that focuses on the Paracycling Road Race Nationals In July, then focus my attention on the Track Nationals in September.

-I’m currently winning the Paracycling Road race series after 4 rounds and have just received delivery of my new Sensa Giulia which is super quick, so should give me an extra bit of pace.
+I’m currently winning the Paracycling Road race series after 4 rounds and have just received delivery of my new Sensa Giulia (this is an old post and the linked content no longer exists) which is super quick, so should give me an extra bit of pace.